instadeepai/jumanji/docs/environments/tetris.md

         ]
         ```
 - `action_mask`: jax array (bool) of shape `(4, num_cols)`, indicating which actions are valid in the current state of the environment.
 Each row in the action mask corresponds to a Tetromino for a certain rotation (example: the first row for 0 degrees rotation, the second row for 90 degrees rotation, and so on).
-    + Here is an example of an action mask that corresponds to the same grid and the tetrominoe examples:
+    + Here is an example of an action mask that corresponds to the same grid and the tetromino examples:

         ```
         [